Guadalupe bass: Distribution

-Description and range
+Description

 Guadalupe bass, like most black bass, are lime to olive green in color, this particular species being lighter in shade usually in river specimens.
 They have a lateral line covered in mostly separate diamond-shaped or circular spots, which with age fade from black to olive.
 Also, many smaller diamond marks are scattered on the back, which are less distinguished than the ones on the lateral line.
 They have a rectangular tooth patch on the tongue.

 Its physical traits are very similar to the spotted bass (i.e. small mouth that does not extend past the eye, sleek figure, etc.) with one exception; the green coloring tends to extend lower on the body past the lateral line than their relatives.
 So far, the record catch is 3.71 lb, caught by Dr. Bryan Townsend of Austin in 2014.